Social Media Addiction Statistics: Facts, Stats & Trends in 2025

 13. A Majority of US Teens Post About Their Accomplishments

-Roughly 43% of U.S. teens say their social media posts are about their accomplishments, 34% say their posts are about their family and 25% share posts about their emotions and feelings, according to the Pew Research Center study.
-Only one in 10 teens report posting about their dating life, personal issues or their political and religious beliefs.5
+Roughly 43% of U.S. teens say their social media posts are about their accomplishments, 34% say their posts are about their family and 25% share posts about their emotions and feelings, according to the 2022 Pew Research Center study.
+Only one in 10 teens report posting about their dating life, personal issues or their political and religious beliefs.11

-14. Teen Girls Prefer Instagram, TikTok and Snapchat
+14. Teen Girls Prefer Instagram and TikTok

 15. YouTube Is the Most Popular Social Media Platform for Teens

-Most Used Social Media by Teens
+Most Popular Social Media Platforms for U.S. Teens

 How Social Media Affects Teens